Why I Prefer Using a Nail Dremel Over Nail Clippers

 Professional groomers make it look so easy; they make it look like clippers slice through dog nails like butter.
 But when I do it?
 I feel like I’m trying to cut through concrete with a piece of dental floss.

 So a few years back I made a change; I switched from using nail clippers to a dremel.
 Did it make trimming my dogs nails more fun?
 Well, no, it’s not a miracle maker.
-But they do make it so much more tolerable.
+But it does make it much more tolerable.

 Here’s why I made the switch, and why I prefer using a nail dremel over nail clippers.

 Are Your Dog’s Nails Hard to Clip?

 Do you struggle trimming your dogs nails?
 If so you’re not alone; it’s not a fun process.
 Most dogs hate it, and from the people I’ve spoken to the majority seem to despise it just as much.

 So how did I make clipping my dogs nails a little easier?
 I switched from using a pair of nail clippers to a dremel.
 A nail dremel might not be right for everyone, but they’re great for those of us who struggle trimming our dog’s nails with traditional guillotine style nail clippers.